llmcontext/gomcp/README.md

 ## Changelog

+### 0.4.0

+- Add support for the proxy.
+In the configuration file, set the `proxy.enabled` field to true to enable the proxy.
+The proxy is a tool that allows you to proxy messages between any MCP server and the LLM.
+- Add pterm for the output of the proxy
+- Refactor the JSON protocol messages to handle both client and server messages

 ### [0.3.0](https://github.com/llmcontext/gomcp/tree/v0.3.0) - 2024-12-08

 - Add support for protocol debug file.
 In the configuration file, set the `logging.protocolDebugFile` field to the path to the file where to write the protocol debug information.